 Check your Owner’s Manual for more information.

 Ad, written estimate, or internet quote for identical tire(s) from a competing tire retailer/installer located within 100 miles of the dealer required during guarantee period for price match.
-Offer valid at participating U.S. dealers.
+At participating dealers only.
+Offer ends 12/31/2020.

 The Manufacturer’s Suggested Retail Price excludes destination freight charge, tax, title, license, dealer fees and optional equipment.
 Click here to see all Cadillac vehicles’ destination freight charges.

 Lower-profile tires wear faster.
 Wheel and tire damage may occur on rough or damaged roads or from surfaces or from curbs, debris or obstacles.
 This damage is not covered by the GM New Vehicle Limited Warranty.
-For more details, go to my.cadillac.com/learnAbout/cadillactires or see your dealer.
+For more important tire and wheel information, go to https://my.cadillac.com/learnabout/tires or see your dealer.